 Rom Cohen, who immigrated to Israel in 1992 at age seventeen, constitutes a case study which prompts and facilitates contemplation on the ways in which female immigrants manage their hybrid identity and dynamically negotiate their simultaneous— excluded and integrated—position and visibility in narratives and memories that claim a rightful place and representation in the new nation state.

-As a Jew, I grew up in a southern village in Russia, I was not really connected to my identity as a Jew, obviously, it was we knew about it, but only in theory.
+As a Jew, I grew up in a southern village in Russia, I was not really connected to my identity as a Jew.
+Obviously, we knew about it, but only in theory.
 We lived in a very communist atmosphere, which does not encourage religious identity.
 I was in a youth movement and all kinds of groups.
 First time I thought about religion at all, and my Jewish identity, was at age thirteen, that was in 1986.
 Soon after, things changed, then the iron curtain fell, newspaper articles were published, and we were exposed to American movies.
 Suddenly, we thought about other identities, we were exposed to people’s lives in other places [...]
 It was a crisis to discover the West.
 Our entire reality shattered to pieces and everything had to be rebuilt.
 This is why I express myself through broken glass, which I reassemble from my memories.
 (Dekel and Rom Cohen, 2019)

-7. Memory through Material
+8. Memory through Material

 Given the very essence of its materiality, artistic material can itself embody memories and it is perceived as a bearer of memory, as a subject of meaning and agency.
 Rom Cohen deliberately chose glass given its potential to communicate the experience of her excluded identity in Israeli society.
-In the mainstream art field, glass is considered an “inferior” medium relative to others (such as marble, iron, and certainly photography, painting or video art).
+In the local mainstream art field, glass is considered an “inferior” medium relative to others (such as marble, iron, and certainly photography, painting or video art).
 In “Glass as Periphery,” Dafna Kapman argues that glass artists were excluded from the mainstream artistic discourse because they were considered competent craftsman, albeit creating utilitarian art, but not artists of “high art” (Kapman, 2015).
 In a text written by Rom Cohen on the occasion of the opening of her one-woman show in 2017, she wrote,

-Sculpture is working with material, and the material has a biography of its own.
+Sculpting is working with material, and the material has a biography of its own.
 The time and place in which it was produced and its existence until it arrived in the studio [...]
 The material has a life story, into which the artist weaves their own human story.
 Both stories need to work together.
 The choice of material is a genetic matter.
 It is possible that sculptor and material both come from the same place, from before they met.
 (Rom Cohen, 2017)

 The figures sculpted by Rom Cohen are always of adolescent girls, never mature women.
 Elsewhere, I argued that immigrant artists who arrived in Israel as young girls or teens, undergo a long process as gendered subjects through which they gradually assume a new status and hybrid identity.
-These women reconstruct a national and professional identity (in the case of Rom Cohen, of a professional artist), sometimes, only after establishing a new familial identity.
-At a relatively late stage, while reminiscing, those grown women are free to reflexively contemplate their adolescence of many years prior, the many changes it entailed, and their distinctive status as immigrants (Dekel, 2019).
+These women reconstruct a national and professional identity (in the case of Rom Cohen, of a professional artist), sometimes, only after establishing a new familial identity, through marriage.
+At a relatively late stage, while reminiscing, those grown women are free to reflexively contemplate their adolescence of many years prior, the many changes it entailed, and their distinctive status as immigrants (Dekel, 2018).
 According to Mirsky and Prower (1992),